sgutierrez8c54/codeserv/Downloading-the-Android-Studio-Project-Folder.md

 <p align="center">[[/images/Downloading-the-Android-Studio-Project/Releases.jpg]]<p>

-Each software release should include a **Downloads** section that you can use to download the software that you will need to program your robot.
+Each software release should include an **Assets** section that you can use to download the software that you will need to program your robot.
+Note that you might have to click on the triangular symbol to expand this **Assets** section.

-<p align="center">[[/images/Downloading-the-Android-Studio-Project/Downloads.jpg]]<p>
+<p align="center">[[/images/Downloading-the-Android-Studio-Project/Assets.jpg]]<p>

 Click on the Source code (zip) link to download the compressed Android Studio project folder.
 ### Extracting the Contents of the Archived Project File